FancyWhale69/FACIAL_Automated-FAT/README.md

 - inside `processed` folder you will find a csv file with the same name as the image folders.
 ### **NOTE: before placing the .csv file in train1_openface rename it into `train1_512_audio.csv`**

+## openface using docker
+download openface [docker](https://hub.docker.com/r/algebr/openface/) and follow these steps:
+- to start container run `sudo docker run -itt  -v "path":/home/openface-build/train1_512_audio --rm algebr/openface:latest`, where `path` is the location of the images folder.
+- run `export OMP_NUM_THREADS=1 && export VECLIB_MAXIMUM_THREADS=1` to avoid some issues with openBLAS, as [mentioned](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Unix-Installation#OpenBLAS).
+- run `./build/bin/FeatureExtraction -fdir ./train1_512_audio && cp processed/train1_512_audio.csv train1_512_audio` to copy the csv file to the shared folder.
+- run `exit` to exit the container.
+- csv file will be located inside the folder specified in `path`

 ## Notes
 - Please ensure that the video file is named (train1.mp4) & audio file is (test1.wav) and place them inside `FACIAL/video_preprocess`.